MuhsinMo/Java-Leetcode-Problems/README.md

 # Java Solutions for Leetcode Problems

-The solutions are mostly Best Case.
+The solutions are mostly Best-Case.